Christopher Clavius: Astronomy

 Clavius wrote a commentary on the most important astronomical textbook of the late Middle Ages, De Sphaera of Johannes de Sacrobosco.
 The commentary by Clavius was one of the most influential astronomy textbooks of its time and had at least 16 editions between 1570 and 1618, with Clavius himself revising the text seven times and in each case greatly expanding it.

 In the 1585 edition of his aforementioned commentary he located (independently of Tycho Brahe) the nova from 1572 in the fixed stars sphere (in the constellation of Cassiopeia) and found that the position of the nova was exactly the same for all observers.
-That meant that it had to be beyond the moon, and the doctrine that the heavens could not change was proven false.
+That meant that it had to be beyond the Moon, and the doctrine that the heavens could not change was proven false.

-As an astronomer Clavius held strictly to the geocentric model of the solar system, in which all the heavens rotate about the Earth.
+As an astronomer Clavius adhered strictly to the geocentric model of the Solar System, in which all the heavens rotate about the Earth.
 Though he opposed the heliocentric model of Copernicus, he recognized problems with the Ptolemaic model.
 He was treated with great respect by Galileo, who visited him in 1611 and discussed the new observations being made with the telescope; Clavius had by that time accepted the new discoveries as genuine, though he retained doubts about the reality of the mountains on the Moon and said he could not see the four Jupiter's satellites through the telescope.
 Later, a large crater on the Moon was named in his honor.

 Collegio Romano

 During his time at Collegio Romano Clavius served as the head of the mathematicians, a public professor of mathematics, and as the Director of Advanced Instruction and Research at the Academy of Mathematics until 1610 in an official capacity and for two more years until 1612 in an informal role.
-The Academy existed in an informal capacity for many years before Clavius arrived in Rome in 1561.
+The Academy existed in an informal capacity for many years before Clavius' arrival in Rome in 1561.
 However, in 1580 in his document titled Ordo servandus in addiscendis disciplinis mathematicis, Clavius described a detailed curriculum for mathematics to have the College officially recognize the Academy.

 The curriculum he proposed contained three different curricula aiming to educate new Jesuits in mathematics.
 The curriculum contained three different courses: one year, a two-year, and a three-year.
 The course material to be covered were optics, statics, astronomy, and acoustics, emphasizing mathematics.